 Our optimism in you is warranted, and for as long as we are able, we will work with you.
-We also take to heart and pass to you with unequivocal force of persuasion, the idea that now more than ever, engineering is a team effort.
+We also take to heart and pass to you the idea that now more than ever, engineering is a team effort.
 Engineers must work with other professionals, the public, politicians and within planetary limits.

 A professional engineer must engender trust.
 This trust is earned through honest humility and openness.
 Seek to understand and strengthen that most valuable coefficient of public support.